MUICT-SERU/MICROUSITY/README.md

 # SP2021-TRITECH

-A repo for the Tritech team.
+Hi A repo for the Tritech team.

 All web application component are in the Web directory

 ## How to run web

 1. Clone the repo
 2. cd to Web directory
 3. type `npm i`
 4. type `node app.js`

 ## How to run sample project

 https://github.com/piomin/sample-spring-microservices-new

 https://piotrminkowski.com/2018/04/26/quick-guide-to-microservices-with-spring-boot-2-0-eureka-and-spring-cloud/

 - req: Jdk 17 with maven

 1. Start the config service first (8088)
 2. Start discovery service (8061)
 3. Start Organization service